Paunchard History, Family Crest & Coats of Arms

-England by the migration wave that was started by the Norman Conquest of 1066.
+Today's generation of the Paunchard family bears a name that was brought to England by the migration wave that was started by the Norman Conquest of 1066.
 The Paunchard family lived in Devon.
-Their name, however, is a reference to Pontchardon, in Argentan, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+Their name, however, is a reference to Pontchardon, near Neauffla, in Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.

 Early Origins of the Paunchard family